contino/kubernetes-best-practices/general/README.md

 Secrets – Application secrets should be instantiated at run-time.

-Container Security and Images
+### Container Security and Images

 Embedded Malware – Continuously monitor images for embedded malware, including malware signature sets and behavioral detection heuristics method.

 Embedded Clear Text Secrets – Securely store secrets outside the image and deliver them only to authorized containers at runtime.
 Enforce that secrets at rest and in transit are encrypted.

 Use of Untrusted Images – Maintain a set of trusted images and registries by:

 - Continuously scanning for vulnerabilities and misconfigurations
-- Permitting  run time for authorized image within your cluster(s)
+- Permitting  run time for the authorized image within your cluster(s)
 - Whitelisting approved container registries for your cluster use.
 - Maintaining and validating image hash to ensure only authorized images are running.
 - Use image signing with admission webhooks where appropriate

-Insecure Connections to Registries – Ensure all connection channels to registries are encrypted and all data pushed to and pulled from a registry occurs between trusted endpoints and is encrypted in transit.
+Insecure Connections to Registries – Ensure all connection channels to registries are encrypted, and all data pushed to and pulled from a registry occurs between trusted endpoints and is encrypted in transit.

 Stale images in registries – Ensure only up-to-date, authorized images are used based on a clear naming convention.